Extreme Weather Illustrates Climate Change Risk to Refugees

 HIAS Romania visits partner organizations and program participants in Galati to inspect flooding damage from Storm Boris on October 2, 2024.
 (Mykola Koltun/HIAS Romania)

 In the last two weeks, successive hurricanes have slammed the southeastern United States, leading to hundreds of deaths, mass displacement, and billions of dollars of damage.
-After coming ashore on September 26, Hurricane Helene inundated a large swathe of the region with heavy rainfall and high winds, flattening cities as far west as the Asheville, North Carolina — some 300 miles from the Atlantic coast.
+After coming ashore on September 26, Hurricane Helene inundated a large swath of the region with heavy rainfall and high winds, flattening cities as far west as the Asheville, North Carolina — some 300 miles from the Atlantic coast.
 Scarcely a fortnight later, Hurricane Milton devastated the barrier islands along Florida’s Gulf Coast, damaging major infrastructure in the heavily populated Tampa Bay area and flooding cities and towns across the state.

 Hurricanes are hardly unusual in this part of the world, though two of this magnitude within such a short time span qualify as an extraordinary event.
 These days, however, the extraordinary has become all too common — and no part of the world is spared.
 In July, dangerous floods in Chad killed over 300 people and displaced hundreds of thousands across the country — including HIAS Chad staff — both in and out of refugee camps.
 In Romania last month, Storm Boris severely damaged a children’s center managed by Inima de Copil, a partner of HIAS Romania, in the village of Pechea.
 Also in September, so-called “unprecedented” flash floods in Nepal killed hundreds of people.